danieldeutsch/sacrerouge/doc/metrics/bertscore.md

 ```

 ## Correlations
-Here are the correlations of these metrics as implemented in SacreROUGE to the "overall responsiveness" human judgments on several datasets.
+Here are the correlations of BERTScore as implemented in SacreROUGE to the "overall responsiveness" human judgments on several datasets.

 Summary-level, peers only:
 <table>